#4 RB · Buffalo Bills

 Your grade joins the crowd-sourced Fan Verdict.

-On the field, James Cook III grades out as a strong RB for Buffalo Bills (B+ Performance).
-That places him 5th of 181 graded running backs.
-Against that production, his deal reads as a clear bargain on the Contract Value Index (A+) — the team is paying below what the play would command.
-The public read is very positive (A- Sentiment), drawn from current news and social signal rather than the box score.
+On the field, James Cook III grades out as an excellent RB for Buffalo Bills (A- Performance).
+That places him 7th of 175 graded running backs.
+The contract is harder to defend: the Contract Value Index calls it good value (B+), with the cost outrunning the output.
+The public read is very positive (A Sentiment), drawn from current news and social signal rather than the box score.

 | Year | Team | GP | Yards | TD | YPC |